steveiliop56/tinyauth/CONTRIBUTING.md

 ## Create your `.env` file

-In order to ocnfigure the app you need to create an environment file, this can be done by copying the `.env.example` file to `.env` and modifying the environment variables inside to suit your needs.
+In order to configure the app you need to create an environment file, this can be done by copying the `.env.example` file to `.env` and modifying the environment variables inside to suit your needs.

 ## Developing